Landour: Climate

 The town lies largely on an east–west ridge, with a prominent southerly spur connecting its western end to Mussoorie.
-The altitude differential, aided by Landour being partly Tibet-facing, has a marked effect on the temperature, which can be 2–3 C lower than in Mussoorie.
+The altitude differential, aided by Landour being partly Tibet-facing, has a marked effect on the temperature, which can be 2–3 °C lower than in Mussoorie.
 During the monsoon, Landour receives almost daily rainfall, often heavy.
 Additionally, pre- and post-monsoon showers mean a rainy season that can run from May to September, though it can be shorter.
-Before the rains arrive, April–May is the warmest period, with the temperatures rising to over 30 °C. (~85 °F) on hotter days.
-December to February is downright cold, especially if one does not receive enough direct sunlight, as on the northern slopes.
+Before the rains arrive, April-May is the warmest period, with the temperatures rising to over 30 °C on hotter days.
+December to February is particularly cold, especially if one there is a lack of enough direct sunlight, as on the northern slopes.
 It can snow anywhere between 3 and 15 times in the winter, at times heavily.
 In a given year Landour receives perhaps twice the snow that Mussoorie does; it also takes longer to melt especially on the north-facing slopes.